p0nce/console-colors/README.md

 ## Features

 - Use 16 different colors in the terminal, for foreground and background.

+- Escape and un-escape from Console Colors Language (CCL), in order to mix and match coloured and uncoloured exceptions in your codebase.
+  **Now you can `throw` with color information.**

 - One file, can be copied in your project.